Thursday, November 29, 2012

 Major CA2 Decision on E&Y Tax Shelter Convictions (11/29/12)

 The Second Circuit rendered its decision in the Coplan tax shelter appeal from criminal convictions.
 United States v.
 Coplan, et al., 703 F.3d 46 (2d Cir.
-11/29/12), here is the copy from the Court site and here is a pdf that I have bookmarked (will have to download to see and follow the bookmarks).
+11/29/12).
+I offer four links to the case: here is the copy from the Court site, here is a pdf that I have bookmarked (will have to download to see and follow the bookmarks), here is a link to a case service and here is a link to the GPO website.

 Interestingly, oral argument was on November 14, 2011, so it took the panel to over a year to publish.